-Clear and appropriately designed information about the product must be available, for example by providing it with the product in a physical format or by digital downloading via internet.
+Clear and appropriately designed information about the product , which includes instructions for assembly, disassembly and repair, must be available, for example by providing it with the product in a physical format or by digital downloading via internet.

 Assembly information can be excluded for simple assembly such as legs, knobs and handles.
 Directions for use must be available when the product is multi-functional or has different adjustable functions.
 Care instructions for all surface materials in the product, including furniture upholstery.
+Repair instructions must be provided on request to show which parts can be replaced and which tools are needed for this.